SiddharthaKandpal/Porfolio/index.md

 <p style="font-size:11px">Page template forked from <a href="https://github.com/evanca/quick-portfolio">evanca</a></p>

 ## 👋 Welcome to my portfolio

 Hello!
-My name is Sid, and I set up this page to showcase some of the data science projects I've been working on.
+My name is Sid, and I set up this page to showcase some of the data analytics projects I've been working on.

-If you have any questions, feel free to drop me an [email](mailto:siddharthakandpal1828@gmail.com) or send me a message on [LinkedIn]([https://www.linkedin.com/in/matt-chapman-ba8488118/](https://www.linkedin.com/in/siddharthakandpal/).
+If you have any questions, feel free to drop me an [email](mailto:siddharthakandpal1828@gmail.com) or send me a message on [LinkedIn](https://www.linkedin.com/in/siddharthakandpal/).

 Thanks for reading,